andrewleachtx/vbd/README.md

 | A | 0.103892 | 0.103892 |
 | a | 1.200000 | 1.200000 |

 Observe that the forces fall off here.
 This was enough for me to make a note about, because although it was cheap using Eigen instead of something else with stricter CUDA support, it is unfortunate to see minor errors caused by operation differences on the GPU vs CPU.
+At least this is my assumption, it is likely I made an error elsewhere.

+### Improvement Focuses
+First off I dived into this with very little understanding of the math behind it, and so that black box made things very complicated.
+With more time now, I want to go back to understanding theory before I can rewrite the code, as I understand the pitfalls and patterns with my current code.

+- [ ] Rewrite CUDA with a library intended for GPU matrix math, like [cuBLAS](https://developer.nvidia.com/cublas)
+- [ ] Work at learning more about math (i.e. hand-deriving the Hessian), so I can formulate the code that calculates it meaningfully
+- [ ] Add the vertex-face and edge-edge collisions, friction, and damping force support, also figure out self-collisions.
+- [ ] Rigid body representation
+- [ ] Cloth simulation
+- [ ] Clearer code outline that I can be proud of
+- [ ] Visually appealing rendering and maybe even real-time interactions

+I would say I am very elated to have written code on my keyboard and with the help of modern technology been able to make such an incredible simulation come to life.
+This is seriously wild to me.